SP7-Ritmare/starterkit/docs/index.rst

 * :ref:`presentation`: a short presentation of GET-IT features and its functionalities.
 * :ref:`users`: step-by-step instructions in workshop format that help different users to accomplish a set of tasks.
-* :ref:`users`: information about the project, how to contribute, links, resources, other info.
+* :ref:`publication`: information about the project, how to contribute, links, resources, other info.

 Table of contents